APPENDIX D Default Settings

 To secure your local network from unauthorized Internet access, firewall, network address translation (NAT), and routing services must be configured.
 A firewall protects your local network from unauthorized Internet access by permitting only the network traffic that you specify to reach the local network.
 Since it is recommended that you use private (non-routable) IP addresses for your local network, the NAT service is required to translate the private IP addresses to public IP addresses when client computers on the local network access the Internet.
 The routing service forwards requests for the Internet to and from the local network.
 In this way, the device performing NAT provides address filtering capability, which improves network security.
 For more information, see Appendix B, "Understanding Your Network."

 To provide these services for your local network, Setup will automatically install the Routing and Remote Access service.
 Then, by running the Configure E-mail and Internet Connection Wizard, the Routing and Remote Access service is configured to meet the needs of your small business.
-Or, if the wizard detects that you have an existing firewall device on the network that supports Universal Plug and Play (UPnP), it will configure the settings on the device that are necessary for your local network.
-If the device does not support UPnP or the standard used by the UPnP device is not supported by the wizard, you must manually configure the firewall settings.
+Or, if the wizard detects that you have an existing firewall device on the network that supports the UPnP architecture, it will configure the settings on the device that are necessary for your local network.
+If the device does not support the UPnP architecture or the standard used by the UPnP certified device is not supported by the wizard, you must manually configure the firewall settings.
 For more information, see the section "Configuration Settings for an Existing Firewall Device" in Appendix C.